Short Answer

 Contract Snapshot

-This market resolves to YES if the front-month settle price for a barrel of West Texas Intermediate (WTI) oil on April 14, 2026, is above $99.99; otherwise, it resolves to NO. Outcomes are verified from ICE (Intercontinental Exchange).
-Trading for this market closes on April 14, 2026, at 2:30 PM EDT, with a projected payout at 3:30 PM EDT the same day.
+This Kalshi market resolves to YES if the front-month settle price for a barrel of West Texas Intermediate (WTI) oil on April 14, 2026, is above $89.99; otherwise, it resolves to NO. The market opens on April 10, 2026, at 7:30 pm EDT, closes on April 14, 2026, at 2:30 pm EDT, and has a projected payout at 3:30 pm EDT on the same day.
+The outcome is verified using data from ICE, and the event is noted as directional.

 Available Contracts